PurnaChandar26/Pneumonia-Classification-on-TPU/README.md

 ## Conclusion

 We hope that this repository will be useful for those interested in building and training deep learning models for medical image classification.
-If you have any questions or feedback, please feel free to open an issue or submit a pull request.
+If you have any questions or feedback, please feel free to open an issue or submit a pull request..